matsonkepson/selenium_appium/README.md

 # selenium_appium

-here you can find some selenium and appium (with genymotion) examples
+here you can find some working examples of selenium and appium (with genymotion)

 ------------------
 # Code has been tested with the following settings